The Casino Murder Case (film): Plot

 Other clues begin to surface, including Kinkaid's unusual collection of books on chemistry and poisons, and a loaded gun found in Virginia's bedroom.
 Soon after Lynn's recovery, Mrs. Llewellyn is found dead of an apparent suicide, with a note, bearing her signature, in which she confesses to Virginia's murder.
 Not convinced that the mystery has been solved, Vance pursues his theory, and discovers a secret laboratory where Kinkaid has been making the newly discovered heavy water; it is not yet known whether this is a poison.
 Kincaid holds Vance and Doris captive at gunpoint, but they escape.
 Still, Vance believes that Kinkaid is not the murderer, but is merely one of many decoys set up by the real killer to lead the investigation astray.

 The real killer turns out to be Lynn, who gave himself a small dose of poison before.
 He lures Vance and Doris to the Closter townhouse to kill them.
 But before Lynn completes his "perfect crime", Vance reads from a letter he wrote earlier in which he detailed his theory about the killings.
 In it, Vance names Lynn as the murderer, calling him a rich, egomaniacal weakling, who, being tired of his wife, poisoned her and threw the blame on his uncle, whom he despised.
 After hearing Vance's summary of the murder plot, Lynn tells his captors that he has arranged to pin Vance and Doris' forthcoming murder on Kinkaid.
-However, when Lynn shoots Vance, Heath and others emerge from behind a door where they have been recording Lynn's confession and arrest him.
-After thanking Mrs. Llewellyn's maid Becky (Louise Fazenda) for loading Lynn's gun with blanks, Vance resumes his romance with Doris.
+However, when Lynn shoots Vance, Heath and others emerge from behind a door where they have been recording Lynn's confession and shoot him dead.
+After thanking Mrs. Llewellyn's maid Becky for loading Lynn's gun with blanks, Vance resumes his romance with Doris.